 So, it should be no surprise that EDF recently commissioned a detailed economic analysis of opportunities to cut methane emissions from the U.S. oil and gas industry.
 Our objective was simple – show how leading companies can cut methane emissions quickly and cost-effectively.

 Why focus on methane emissions, and why now?
-Because pound for pound, methane is a very potent greenhouse gas – initially at least 120 times more potent than CO2 when released into the air.
+Because pound for pound, methane is a very potent greenhouse gas – 84 times more potent in the short term than CO2 when released into the air.
 Whether intentionally vented or inadvertently leaked, methane from the oil and gas sector is America’s largest industrial source of U.S. methane emissions.

 It’s a serious problem… but after extensive analysis and discussion with industry leaders and other experts, this study shows us it’s a solvable one.
 Better yet, it makes a solid case for immediate action.